-For a great dinner of fresh seafood, try the halibut, salmon, king crab or black cod at the Twisted Fish Company on Franklin Street.
-If you're looking for something a bit lighter, we absolutely love the fish tacos at Deckhand Dave's, served from Dave's Taco Truck on Franklin Street.
+For a great dinner of fresh seafood, try the halibut, salmon, king crab, or black cod at the Twisted Fish Company on Franklin Street.
+If you're looking for something a bit lighter, we love the fish tacos at Deckhand Dave's, served from Dave's Taco Truck on Franklin Street.
 On your way, take some time to browse through the art galleries and gift shops.
 A great selection of work by talented local artists is available.

 And lest we forget, be sure to see Wyatt Earp's pistol at the Red Dog Saloon.
-Legend has it he briefly passed through the gold mining town of Juneau with his wife Josephine, on their way to Nome.
+Legend has it he briefly passed through the gold mining town of Juneau with his wife Josephine on their way to Nome.
 Earp unintentionally left something valuable behind—a Smith & Wesson No. 3 revolver that to this day is a kitschy tourist attraction in the downtown bar.

-If you have time, and you're looking for a wilderness workout, two of our favorite hiking trails are the Perseverance Trail (easy to moderate) and the Mt.
+If you have time and you're looking for a wilderness workout, two of our favorite hiking trails are the Perseverance Trail (easy to moderate) and the Mt.
 Roberts Trail (moderate to strenuous).
 Ask your hotel concierge for directions to the trailhead.

 Our journey begins at 10:00 am at Aurora Harbor.
 The crew will welcome you at the dock and will help you get your gear aboard Glacier Bear.
-The captain will introduce the crew and provide a boat and safety orientation.
+The Captain will introduce the crew and provide a boat and safety orientation.
 The paddleboard guide will preview the eight-day paddling adventure.
 We will have your staterooms assigned, take a tour of the beautiful vessel, settle into our cabins, and begin our journey.

 We'll slowly circumnavigate a buoy to photograph grunting sea lions hauled out on the buoy and watch a solitary eagle perched on top of the buoy.
 Then we’ll continue around the point and turn south, entering Chatham Strait.
 Our destination this evening is Funter Bay, on the northwest coast of Admiralty Island.